-- Consists of a viva assessment of five separate patient case studies.
-See below for the required cases. - The candidate will be expected to discuss their patient cases with the Assessor.
-All five cases may be reviewed. - For full details of the viva case marking criteria please see Appendix 11. - The cases must represent a complete study that is of good quality.
-Cases should be accompanied with a printed report.
-This should be complete, comprehensive and reflect the patient case study being presented. - The candidate must ensure that at least one full cardiac cycle is recorded.
+Consists of a viva assessment of five separate patient case studies.
+See below for the required cases.

+The candidate will be expected to discuss their patient cases with the Assessor.
+All five cases may be reviewed.

+For full details of the viva case marking criteria please see Appendix 11.

+The cases must represent a complete, high-quality study.
+They should be accompanied by a printed report that is complete, comprehensive, and reflects the patient case study being presented.

+The candidate must ensure that at least one full cardiac cycle is recorded.
 The cases must play automatically / continuously within a PowerPoint presentation (or equivalent).
-Cases that do not play appropriately may be classified as an unsuccessful attempt. - Candidates must bring and present their patient case studies on their own laptop.
-It is the candidate's responsibility to ensure these are anonymised and can be viewed in a manner to allow an assessment of the cases being presented.
+Cases that do not play appropriately may be classified as an unsuccessful attempt.

+Candidates must bring and present their patient case studies on their own laptop.
+It is the candidate's responsibility to ensure these are anonymised and can be viewed in a manner that allows an assessment of the cases being presented.